HenryXi/design-pattern/behavioral/etc/Java template method pattern example.md

 # Java template method pattern example
-`Template method` pattern is commonly used in this scenario which main logic stable but sub steps not.
-Let's say you want to implement `export` function.
-For different data source there are different way to export data.
-But the main steps is the
+`Template method` pattern is commonly used in this scenario that main logic is stable but sub steps are not.
+Let's say you want to add export function in your system.
+For different data source there are different way to export data, but the main steps are the
 same: "getData", "processData" and "export".
 Let's try to use `template method` pattern in this example.

 **package structure**